GaijinEntertainment/daScript/doc/source/stdlib/templates_boost.rst

 .. das:attribute:: qmacro_variable

 This macro implements `qmacro_variable` expression reification.
 Expected input is are variable name and type expression (type<...>).
 Result is a new VariablePtr with the matching name and type.
+.. _call-macro-templates_boost-qmacro_block_to_array:

+.. das:attribute:: qmacro_block_to_array

+This macro implements `qmacro_block_to_array` expression reification.
+Expected input is a block expression (ExprMakeBlock over ExprBlock).
+It applies reification rules to the expression, and returns array with contents of the 'list' section of the block.

 .. _call-macro-templates_boost-qmacro_function:

 .. das:attribute:: qmacro_function